the-bootcamp/express-boilerplate/README.md

 ## User Stories

-- *Homepage* - As a user I want to be able to access the homepage and be able to sign up or login.
+- *Homepage* - As a user I want to be able to access the homepage and be able to sign up or login. - DONE
-- *404 page* - As a user I want to see an error page when an error happens.
+- *404 page* - As a user I want to see an error page when an error happens. - DONE
-- *Sign up as a job owner* - As a job owner I want to sign up on the webpage and be able to ask for someone to perform a job.
+- *Sign up as a job owner* - As a job owner I want to sign up on the webpage and be able to ask for someone to perform a job. - DONE
-- *Sign up as a skill provider* - As a skill provider I want to sign up on the webpage so that I can create a profile and add the skills I'm able to provide.
+- *Sign up as a skill provider* - As a skill provider I want to sign up on the webpage so that I can create a profile and add the skills I'm able to provide. - DONE
 - *As a user* - I want to be able to log out from the webpage so that I can make sure no one will access my account.
-- *As a user* - I want to check my profile information and be able to edit or delete it.
+- *As a user* - I want to check my profile information and be able to edit or delete it. ***NUNO***
-- *As a skill provider* - I want to be able to see the list of jobs, be able to acceot jobs and access the job owner's contact details.
+- *As a skill provider* - I want to be able to see the list of jobs, be able to accept jobs and access the job owner's contact details.***LYNN***
 - *As a job owner* - I want to be able to see the details of the skill provider who will complete my job.
 - *As a user* - I want to be able to report a problem.